beetleman/beetleman.github.io/source/_drafts/clojure-vs-python-web-benchmark.md

 # Conclusion

-I i must choice i will choise betwen [Yada], [Catacumba] and [Aiohttp].
-[Catacumba] is extremely fase but new and ofer much less than [Yada] in my opinion so for me is more about [Yada] vs [Aiohttp].
-For simple things I think [Aiohttp] is best choice posible but for bigger meayby [Yada] is better not only because [clojure] and [JVM] are better than [Python] in my opinion.
-I ill try implement more real live example in both and check if [Aiohttp] is steal winner in term of performance and code simplecity.
+I i must choice i will chose bet wen [Yada], [Catacumba] and [Aiohttp].
+[Catacumba] is extremely fast but new and offer much less than [Yada] in my opinion so for me is more about [Yada] vs [Aiohttp].
+For simple things I think [Aiohttp] is best choice possible but for bigger may be [Yada] is better not only because [clojure] and [JVM] are better than [Python] in my opinion.
+I ill try implement more real live example in both and check if [Aiohttp] is steal winner in term of performance and code simplicity.

 # Source Code